Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 P: It must be the ability to experience.

 S: Of course.
 Now all these assertions I have just made, which you have agreed with, are axioms.
-They reflect our immediate experience of being conscious, and, through our nervous system, our immediate experience of our distanceless relation to our own body.
+They reflect our immediate experience of being conscious and, through our nervous system, our immediate experience of our distanceless relation to our own body.
 That body represents not only our existential needs and the ability to satisfy those needs, but also our memory and the rememberable evaluations and conclusions that we have previously reached through thinking, which together constitute what we call the psyche* or soul.
-They can't be proved or argued.
+These assertions can't be proved or argued.
 They can only be agreed upon or not agreed upon.
 If you had not agreed with them, I could not have proceeded with my questions and we could have not proceeded to the conclusion that we reached and agreed upon.
 That's why philosophical understanding must be based on dialogue, and not on authoritarian statements and objective explanations.

 P: What if I had chosen to deny these particular axioms?